MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 This article focuses on the experience available for the Power Query SDK found in Visual Studio Code.
 You can learn more on how to install the Power Query SDK for Visual Studio from the article on [Installing the SDK](/powerquery-docs/InstallingSDK.md).

 ## Create a new project

 >[!TIP]
->Before creating an extension project, it is recommended that you create a new folder (workspace) where you'll store your extension project.
+>Before creating an extension project, it is recommended that you create a new folder where you'll store your extension project.
+During the creation of a new project, if no folder is selected, the Power Query SDK will help you locate or create a new folder before creating your extension project.

-Once in Visual Studio Code, navigate to the folder where you'll want to store your extension project and its files.
-In the main *Explorer* pane of Visual Studio Code, you will be able to see a section with the name **Power Query SDK**.
+Once in Visual Studio Code, In the main *Explorer* pane of Visual Studio Code, you will be able to see a section with the name **Power Query SDK**.
 This section will have only one button that reads *Create an extension project*.
 Click this button.

 ![Create a new extension project button in Visual Studio Code](media/power-query-sdk-vs-code/create-new-extension.jpg)